Considering the alternative of deeming these facts, with their timing, as unrelated, the proposition has merit.

 The one thing the Newspress event and the resignation of the Public Defender all have all have in common is that no one will talk about any of it.
 No aspect ever.

 A variety of accumulated issues seem to be used to provide some answers in both cases.
-A lawsuit was filed by the Newspress against the Independent, but the independent printed nothing about the lawsuit filed against the county, nor that the Newspress had been provided a copy of that suit, with the cover letter, weeks before the firings/resignations etc. began.
+A lawsuit was filed by the Newspress against the Independent, but the independent printed nothing about the lawsuit that was filed against the county, nor that the Newspress had been provided a copy of that suit, with the cover letter, weeks before the firings/resignations etc. began.

 Back to Case 209449 Index